anagarlau/dynamodb-iot/README.md

 - Installed dependencies in the main project `requirements.txt` (Run `pip install -r requirements.txt`)
 - Installed adjusted `dynamodbgeo` in folder `dynamodbgeo` (Run `pip install -e .\dynamodbgeo\`)

+## Quickstart Data Insertion

+ The database can quickly be populated using the `control_plane/IoTInitService.py` class.
+This script sets up the IoT table, creates 6 GSIs, and inserts pre-defined data as well as randomly generated maintenance entries.
+ Refer to the "Data Insertion" section below for more details.

 ## Data Generation

 - Geodata is based on the polygon definition in `utils/polygon_def.py` where the parameters for the local setup of the DynamoDB client can also be found.